haskell-lang/haskell-lang/static/markdown/package-http-client.md

 ```

 What's actually happening is that the `IsString` instance for `Request` is
-being leveraged to parse the string literal to a `Request`.
+being used to parse the string literal to a `Request`.
 But you can also be
 more explicit about it with `parseRequest`:

 ```haskell